The Napa Wine Project

 Winemaking/Select Wines

-The initial focus is on a single very limited production Cabernet Sauvignon from vineyards in Oakville each year.
-Caitlin produces up to only 2 barrels of this wine every year; eventually she would like to produce a white wine, perhaps a Chenin Blanc.
+The initial focus was on a single very limited production Cabernet Sauvignon from vineyards in Oakville each year, although production has since evolved to include a Napa Valley Chenin Blanc.
+Caitlin produces up to only 2 barrels of the Cabernet Sauvignon every year.
 When a production is so small, the winemaking becomes highly personal and intimate.
 One small change in barrel aging, tannin management techniques or any of a number of decisions will be easily seen in the final product.

 Her go to coopers are Taransaud and Sylvain, although in 2020 only, she used a Darnajou barrel.